Project-EPIC/hcc-colorado/README.md

 This gem requires both ```_config.yml``` and ```_secret_config.yml``` to be properly defined (See [Configuration](#configuration))

+If you would like ability to publish the site, just email Jennings and he'll provide access to the S3 bucket.

 Options for this particular site are as folllows:

 ````